Converg3nce/matic-docs/docs/matic-js-tutorial.md

 ### Matic Faucet

 Throughout this tutorial, we will be using the ERC20 token `TEST` on the Kovan network as an example.
 In your DApp, you can replace it with any ERC20 token.
-To get some example `TEST` tokens on Matic Network, you can drop an email to info@matic.network
+To get some example `TEST` tokens on Matic Network, you can drop an email to info@matic.network.

 This is only a temporary workaround till we get our Matic Faucet up and running.